worksome/request-factories/README.md

 });
 ```

 Soooooo much nicer.
 And all thanks to Request Factories.
-Let's dive in.
+Let's dive in...

 > Psst.
 Although our examples use Pest PHP, this works just as well in PHPUnit.

 ## Installation

-You can install the package as a developer dependency via composer:
+You can install the package as a developer dependency via Composer:

 ```bash
 composer require --dev worksome/request-factories